Best guitar strings for Hard rock in E Standard

 Which artists play Hard rock in E Standard?

-Documented Hard rock players in E Standard include Angus Young, Billy Gibbons, Brian May, Eddie Van Halen, J Mascis, James Hetfield, Jimmy Page, Joe Bonamassa, John Petrucci, Slash, Steve Vai, Zakk Wylde.
+Documented Hard rock players in E Standard include Angus Young, Billy Gibbons, Brian May, Eddie Van Halen, J Mascis, James Hetfield, Jimi Hendrix, Jimmy Page, Joe Bonamassa, Joe Satriani, John Petrucci, Kirk Hammett, Pete Townshend, Randy Rhoads, Slash, Steve Vai, Synyster Gates, Tom Morello, Tony Iommi, Zakk Wylde.

 Can I use standard-tuning strings in E Standard?